ThePhD/ThePhD.github.io/_posts/2022-10-12-the-c-c++-api-landscape.markdown

 ### Custom Error Handling

-This is just the ability for a user to change what happens on failure/error.
+This is just the ability for an user to change what happens on failure/error.
 Note that this is still possible if the algorithm just stops where the error is and hands you that information; you can decide to skip and/or insert your own kind of replacement characters.
 (Or panic/crash, write to log, trigger an event; whatever it is you like to do.)
 I did not think I needed this category, but after working with a bunch of different APIs it is surprising how many do not offer functions to handle this exact use case and instead force replacements or just throw this information into the sea of forgetfulness.

 ### Updates Input Range / Updates Output Range